Jerry-Seinfeld/ReadMeMachine/README.md

 npm i

 ## Usage
-...
+Used to generate ReadMe files

 ## License
-This project is licensed under the ... license.
+This project is licensed under the license.

 ## Contributing
-...
+No contributors

 ## Tests
 Run the command: